How I can help

 Those working at the intersection of education and design have many labels: training designer, curriculum developer, learning and development specialist, instructional designer, etc. I believe consultant accurately describes what I do.
 I co-create project plans, timelines, and deliverables for content and training materials with stakeholders.
 I do this based on a training needs analysis.
 I use this analysis to design assets that guide people, using instructional content, towards agreed learning objectives.

 Maybe you need your existing e-learning storyboard built out to a completed, learner ready course?
 Maybe you need help in developing your course from nothing more than an initial idea?
-Whatever your needs, I can help you create learner focused, business needs centred, beautiful e-learning solutions.
+Whatever your needs, I can help you create learner focused, business needs centred, beautiful learning solutions.

 Organisations I've worked with include: